 The part of our trip that stood out the most was how wonderful and welcoming Thai are with children.
 In the US I’ve definitely gotten looks when we’re out and about.
 Cici comes with me everywhere and even if she’s behaving perfectly well- some people just don’t like seeing kids.

 This was never the response in Thailand.
 Foreign kids get a celebrity-like greeting.
-Countless number of people asked to take Cici's photo, hand her whatever food they were selling and fawn over the foreign baby.
+Countless number of people asked to take Cici's photo, hand her whatever food they were selling and fawn over the baby.

 In NY, I'd be hesitant to take candy from strangers but in Thailand it never felt weird or creepy.
 There's just a genuine love and admiration for children.